ml-archive/readme/guide-how-to-write-apis.md

 ## Pagination

-TODO UPDATE THIS

 This is one of the tricky parts.
 Depending on what type of API you’re doing, pagination is implemented in different ways.

 If you're making an API to be used on the web, simple pagination using "pages" would work just fine.
 This is supported by our Paginator package and should work out of the box.

 But if you’re making an API for the mobile team(s) then you need to do it in a bit more complex way.
-Because devices usually have a “load more” feature, we can’t use the shipped pagination, since we could risk getting duplicates or even miss new entries.
+Because devices usually have a “load more” feature, we can’t use the "pages" approach, since we could risk getting duplicates or even miss new entries.
 Therefore we return the collection in “batches” instead of pages.

+Remember to see the Response section for examples of how to return meta data for pagination.

 ### Using `lastId`

-TODO
+Let’s assume we want to have a feed of posts.
+10 posts per “load more”.
+Every time our endpoint is being requested we return a collection of 10 posts.
+When a user then scrolls to the bottom of the feed, they trigger the “load more” feature.
+The mobile app then requests the same endpoint but with a `lastId` query parameter.

+This parameter contains the ID of the last item in the previous returned batch of posts.
+When we receive the `lastId` parameter, we use that ID to only return posts that have IDs which are greater than the received `lastId`.

+Please note that in order for this approach to work, the collection needs to be sorted by ID.

 #### Examples